darcyinc/darcy/README.md

 Darcy comes with the following npm scripts:

 `build`: Builds the frontend, API and API Wrapper.

 `start`: Starts the production version of the website and API.
-You **must run build** before running this script.
+You **must** run the build build before running this script.

 `dev`: Starts the development server with hot-reloading enabled.

 `lint`: Lints the codebase using ESLint and Prettier.
+You **must** run the build build before running this script.

 ## License

 Darcy is released under the MIT License.
-For more details, see the LICENSE file.
+For more details, see the [LICENSE](LICENSE) file.

 ---